-A 16-bit audio quality stereo codec, Crystal Semiconductor CS4218, is connected to the 56F827's SSI port to support audio, voice and signal analysis applications.
-The codec is clocked with a 12.288MHz oscillator.
-This allows the codec to operate between a sample frequency of 8kHz and 48kHz.
-The sample rate can be manually set by setting the appropriate switch positions on dip switch S4.
-The sample rate selections possible using this three-position dip switch are detailed in Table 2-7.
-The codec supports +3.3V digital levels, eliminating the need for voltage-level translation circuitry.
-Additionally, a set of zero ohm resistors are provided on the EVM to allow a user to disconnect the on-board codec from the SSI port and to connect his own codec to the SSI port; refer to Figure 2-11.
-The on-board codec has analog signal conditioning logic, allowing direct connection to its line-level input and line-level output signals through two 1/8" stereo jacks; see Figure 2-10.
+A 16-bit audio quality stereo codec, Crystal Semiconductor CS4218, is connected to the 56F826's SSI port to support audio, voice and signal analysis applications.
+The codec is clocked with a 12.288MHz oscillator, allowing the codec to operate between a sample frequency of 8kHz and 48kHz.
+The sample rate can be manually set using the appropriate switch positions on dip switch S4.
+This three position dip switch makes the sample rate selections detailed in Table 2-7 possible.
+The codec supports +3.3V digital levels, eliminating the need for voltage level translation circuitry.
+Additionally, a set of zero ohm resistors are provided on the EVM to allow a user to disconnect the on-board codec from the SSI port and to connect his own codec to the SSI port; see Figure 2-11.
+The on-board codec has analog signal-conditioning logic, allowing direct connection to its line level input and line level output signals through two 1/8" stereo jacks; reference Figure 2-10.